ranilo/a-spider/README.md

 [lucid chart](https://www.lucidchart.com/invitations/accept/79cd6621-5e01-41fd-a73c-682706e5a71c)

 ## TODOS:
-* becouse of mextjs and .env, When running with docker compose the worker is not connecting to queue.
+* becouse of nextjs and .env, When running with docker compose the worker is not connecting to queue.
 * jest and puppeteer
 * css - it's ugly!